orn8/sga/README.md

 <br/>

-SGA is a web tool made to help you refine your skills in the Standard Galactic Alphabet (or Minecraft Ecnhantment Table language).
+SGA is a web tool made to help you refine your skills in the Standard Galactic Alphabet (or Minecraft Enchantment Table language).

 ---